 The minor in forestry draws from the biological, physical, social, and managerial sciences.
 The curriculum aids in understanding the biological complexities of the forest and the interactions between the forest and social and economic demands.
 The minor is designed to provide students with an appreciation of forest resources management.
 Course themes include forest measurements, forest ecology, forest management and silviculture, and forest policy and economics.

-Admission to the minor requires students to have a cumulative grade point average of 2.750 or better after one semester at ESF (or as a transfer student with same standing), and permission of the Department of Forest & Natural Resources Management chair and Undergraduate Education Coordinator (via petition).
+Admission to the minor requires students to have a cumulative grade point average of 2.70 or better after one semester at ESF (or as a transfer student with same standing).

 The minor in Forestry requires 16 credits.
 It is the responsibility of the student to meet any prerequisites associated with courses in the minor.
 Required courses are FOR 322 Forest Mensuration (3) (prerequisite of FOR 304 or equivalent); FOR 332 Forest Ecology (3) (prerequisite of FOR 232 or EFB 320 or equivalent); FOR 334 Silviculture (4); FOR 370 Forest Management Decision Making and Planning (3) or FOR 373 Forest Operations (3) (prerequisites for FOR 370: FOR 322 and FOR 334; prerequisites for FOR 373: FOR 322 and FOR 334); FOR 333 Natural Resource Managerial Economics (3) or FOR 465 Natural Resources Policy (3) (prerequisite for FOR 333: FOR 207 or equivalent; no prerequisites for FOR 465).

-In collaboration with the Syracuse University School of Information Studies, ESF also offers an undergraduate minor in Information Management and Technology for ESF students.
+In collaboration with the Syracuse University School of Information Studies (the i-School), ESF also offers an undergraduate minor in Information Management and Technology for ESF students.
 This minor is designed to give students knowledge of information technology and an understanding of information and communications problems.
 It complements many majors because all organizations need people who understand information resources and information technology.
-To be eligible for this minor, students must have a cumulative grade point average of 2.750 or better and apply for the minor after completing at least one semester at ESF, but as soon after that as possible to ensure all courses can be completed.
-Normally, students are allowed to take only one information management course per semester, with one semester of two management courses, so careful planning is required.
+To be eligible for this minor, students must have a cumulative grade point average of 2.70 or better and apply for the minor after completing at least one semester at ESF, but as soon after that as possible to ensure all courses can be completed.
 It is preferable students begin the minor during their sophomore year.

 The following 18 credits of courses are required: ITS 195 Information Technologies (3); 9 credits of ITS elective coursework; and one course from each of the following two general areas of study: